 As a business owner or freelancer, you know how vital engaging social media posts are.
 However, creating videos can be time-consuming and expensive.
+AI text to video can solve this problem.

 Since many companies have replaced boxed products with subscriptions, they can be expensive.
 Some are hundreds of dollars a month.
 That's tough for a small business to justify.